An Overview of the Profession of Patient Advocacy

 Private professional patient advocates are usually paid directly by the patient or his caregiver.
 Some employers have begun providing patient advocacy support to their employees, and some labor unions and churches are providing this type of support as well.
 As of 2015, some reimbursement is provided to licensed providers for some advocacy services related to chronic medical conditions through Medicare, but no private health insurance is known to reimburse for these services.

 Not everyone can afford to hire an advocate, but many can and do.
 A good metaphor is to think of private advocates the way some families regard private education or after-school programs.
-Little Johnny or Susie may not get music or enough sports time in school – both arguably vitally important for their upbringing.
+Little Johnny or Susie may not get music lessons or enough sports time in school – both arguably vitally important for their upbringing.
 Or maybe they need tutoring to pass history or math.
-When necessary, parents pay for that additional support and education.
+When necessary, parents pay for that additional support and education separately, to enhance their children’s educations.

 • Are jobs available for those who might choose patient advocacy as a profession?